Solo - Footsteps of the Incas

 Sacred Valley - Cuzco - Lima

-Today we transfer to Cuzco Airport for our flight to Lima where we transfer to the Jose Antonio Hotel (4T) to stay overnight.
+Today we transfer to Cuzco Airport for our flight to Lima where we transfer to the Jose Antonio Hotel (4-star) or Four Points by Sheraton Miraflores (4-star) to stay overnight.

 Transfer to the airport for your overnight return flight to the UK.

 Upon arrival, your Titan vehicle will be waiting for the journey home.